neondatabase/website/content/docs/README.md

 1. `title` — title of the page (required)
 2. `redirectFrom` — array of strings with paths to redirect from to the page, should start and end with a slash, e.g. `/docs/old-path/`
 3. `isDraft` — flag that says the page is not ready yet.
 It won't appear in production but will appear in the development mode.
+4. `enableTableOfContents` — flag that turns on the display of the outline for the page.

 > ⚠️ Please note that the project won't build if at least one of the Markdown files is missing a required field.